 Although not on the Coleridge Way itself… journey a mile or so West of Lynmouth to The Valley of Rocks.
 A moonscape of natural chimney stacks and ledges.

-The Walking Holiday Company offer a selection of itineraries for The Coleridge Way, and other walks in the south of England such as The South West Coast Path.
+Great British Walks offer a selection of itineraries for The Coleridge Way, and other walks in the south of England such as The South West Coast Path.

 You can also request further information about all our walking holidays by completing our enquiry form.